norton120/pirate_baby/content/posts/complete_cd_with_aws_codepipeline_ecs_and_cloudflare.md

 To my surprise, nothing worked.
 Deploying CD for a very standard stack (details to follow) via GUI clicks is a bizarre dance filled with broken states and never-resolvable circular dependencies, magic file/variable names that are either not documented or documented incorrectly (like the variety of spellings for `appspec.yaml / AppSpec.yml / appsec.yml` across AWS CodeDeploy docs), cryptic error codes, and incompatible default settings.
 Some of this is nothing new - all the clouds have quirks.
 But I was taken off guard by just how bad, how completely _non-functional_ I was suddenly finding these services which I had used happily for years.

-Maybe I have gotten too comfortable with infra as code, or maybe ECS and CodePipeline have gotten more brittle in the last year.
-Maybe this is the multiverse where AWS services are much, much worse.
+Maybe I have gotten too comfortable with infra as code, or maybe ECS and CodePipeline have gotten significantly more brittle in the last year.
+Maybe this is the multiverse where AWS services are much, much worse and I am a lost traveler.
+Whatever the reason, I decided that once this project was successfully deployed I would codify the process as a definiitve
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc2NjA5MzQ4XX0=
+eyJoaXN0b3J5IjpbLTQ1OTQ3NjUyMV19
 -->